ms-iot/content/en-US/win10/UWF.md

 ##How to include UWF in FFU
 OEMs can include UWF as they configure their FFU following the steps given below.
 *	On your development system, download the IoT CoreKits Installation package from **todo provide link**.
-*	Double click on the ISO **todo filename**.
+*	Double click on the ISO.
 It will automatically mount itself as a virtual drive so you can access the contents.
 *	Install Windows 10 IoT CoreKits **todo verify filename**.
 When the installation is complete, the `FMFiles` and `OEMInputSamples` will be available under `C:\Program Files(x86)\Windows Kits\10`.
-*	Download the UWF installation package from **todo provide link**.
-*	Double click on the ISO **todo filename**.
-It will automatically mount itself as a virtual drive so you can access the contents.
-*	Install UWF.MSI **todo verify filename**.
+*	On your development system, download the [UWF Installation package]((http://go.microsoft.com/fwlink/?LinkId=708427).
+*	Double click on `UWF.MSI`.
 When the installation is complete, the x86 and ARM packages will be extracted to `C:\Program Files (x86)\Microsoft IoT\UWF`.
 *	Copy `UWF Microsoft-IoTUAP-UnifiedWriteFilter-Package.cab` and `Microsoft-IoTUAP-UnifiedWriteFilter-Package_Lang_en-us.cab` from `C:\Program Files (x86)\Microsoft IoT\UWF\<arch>` to `C:\Program Files (x86)\Windows Kits\10\MSPackages\Retail\<arch>\fre\`.
 *	Create a UWF feature manifest and put it in `C:\Program Files (x86)\Windows Kits\10\FMFiles\<arch>\UWFFM.xml`.